 Air China International Business Class Lounge bottom line

-Overall, the Air China Business Class Lounge at Beijing T3E is an enjoyable and relaxing business class lounge which provides all the basic necessities, a fair amount of privacy, and a generous buffet – but only at meal times.
+The Air China Business Class Lounge at Beijing Capital airport Terminal 3E is an enjoyable and relaxing business class lounge which provides all the basic necessities, a fair amount of privacy, and a generous buffet – but only at meal times.
 Ironically though, Air China’s new domestic lounge in terminal T3D provides a far superior experience, and we hope that the international lounges will eventually be upgraded.
 Also note that the central location of the lounge makes it inconvenient to a number of gates, so it may be advisable to leave early.

 Snacks, soft drinks, coffee, and wine are available throughout the day.
 Breakfast is served from 6:30 a.m. to 10 a.m.
 Lunch and dinner are served from 11 a.m. to 8 p.m.
 Hot entrees are available.
 Supper is served from 10 p.m. to 2 a.m. and features a limited selection of dishes.